xcart/xc5-manual/en/product_classes_and_attributes/managing_product_classes.md

 For each product class, you can see the number of products to which it has been assigned.

-The list of attributes for each specific product class can be viewed by clicking the <u>Edit attributes (N)</u> link opposite the product class name.
+The list of attributes for each specific product class can be viewed by clicking the Edit attributes (N) link opposite the product class name.

 # Assigning product classes to products